reapp/reapp-ui/docs/core/typeahead.md

 Type: `Array of Objects`
 Default: []
-Allowed Keys: `displayElements`, `display`, `value`
+Allowed Keys: `inListElement`, `inputDisplayText`, `value`

-Pass in html to be shown for each list item into the "displayElements" property, pass in what gets shown in the typeahead input box into the "display" property, and pass in the value that gets sent back into the "value" property of each array element.
+Pass in html/jsx to be shown for each list item into the "inListElement" property, pass in what should be shown in the typeahead input box into the "inputDisplayText" property, and pass in the value that gets sent back into the "value" property of each array element.
-* Note: You can pass arrays or objects into the Value, and it gets stuck into the first parameter of the callback function defined in "onOptionSelected".
+* Note: You can pass a single value, an array or an object into the "value" property, and it gets sent as the first parameter of the callback function defined in "onOptionSelected".

 #### props.defaultValue